GIScience/gis-training-resource-center/content/Wiki/en_qgis_visualisation_wiki.md

 ::::{dropdown} Adding different label styles to the same layer

 Sometimes you will need to create two different label styles for different features of a single layer.
-In this example, we will create one label style for the *Country Capital*, and another one for the *State Capitals*
+In this example, we will create one label style for the *Country Capital*, and another one for the *State Capitals*.

-1. Open the styling panel for the `"NGA_settlements_nga"` layer and click on the `Labels` tab
+1. Open the styling panel for the `"NGA_settlements_nga"` layer and click on the `Labels` tab.
-2. Select `Rule-based Labelling`
+2. Select `Rule-based Labelling`.
-3. Click on the __Add Rule__ button at the bottom (the "+"-sign) and __create the first rule__
+3. Click on the __Add Rule__ button at the bottom (the "+"-sign) and __create the first rule__.
 4. For __Value__, select `"NAME"` (so that the labels will show the name of each city), then click on the `"ε"-button` next to the __Filter__ bar.

 :::{figure} ../../fig/en_30.30.2_adding_rule-based_labels.png